Blaine Robison, M.A.

 an appointed festival: Grk. heortē, a religious festival and in the Besekh always of a joyous gathering of the Jewish people for celebrations of the calendar prescribed in the Torah, generally with a focus on sacrifices and communal eating.
 (See my web article God's Appointed Times.)
 In the LXX heortē renders Heb. chag, feast, festival-gathering, pilgrim feast or festival sacrifice of Israel (BDB 290).
 The phrase "the festival" (or "the feast") was used as shorthand of only one of the appointed times, a usage that occurs in the Tanakh (1Kgs 8:2, 65; 12:32; 2Chron 5:3; 7:8; Neh.
 8:14; Ezek 45:25), as well as the Mishnah and other Jewish literature (e.g., Maas.
 3:7; Bikk.
 1:6, 10; Shek.
 3:1; 6:3).
 Yeshua and the apostles faithfully observed the festivals prescribed by the Torah and no instruction in the Besekh cancels God's calendar.
 The religious calendar followed by Christianity generally reflects an effort to expunge any hint of Judaism from Christian religion.

-or a sabbath day: pl. of Grk. sabbaton, a transliteration of Heb. shabbath (DNTT 3:405), which derives from the verb shabath, cease, desist or rest (BDB 991), the name given to the seventh day of the week, occurring first in Exodus 16:26.
-The term in this verse is actually plural and so would include not only the seventh day, but all the appointed times on the Hebrew calendar, including the first and last days of week-long festivals (Lev 23), because they were days of rest.
+or sabbaths: pl. of Grk. sabbaton, for Heb. shabbath, from the verb shabath, cease, desist or rest (BDB 991), the name given primarily to the seventh day of the week, occurring first in Exodus 16:26.
+The term in this verse is actually plural to encompass all the appointed times on the Hebrew calendar, including the first and last days of week-long festivals (Lev 23), because they were days of rest.
 Only a small number of versions translate the word as plural (CEB, DRA, KJ21, NKJV, NLT, NRSV, TLB, YLT).
 Of importance is the fact that Yeshua and the apostles observed the Sabbath faithfully.
 The Lord's Day or first day of the week did not replace the Sabbath, but was simply added to it for observance by early disciples.
 See my web article Remember the Sabbath.

 17 which are a foreshadowing of the future and the body of Messiah.